konveyor/enhancements/enhancements/analyzer-k8s-provider/README.md

 ### Test Plan

-Functionality of the provider itself can be tested with a single-node cluster (seeded with known resources) and test rulesets that run each capability.
-It is of greater importance to ensure that each of the rulesets that the provider runs are thoroughly tested.
-This will require configuration of resources on the cluster that are specific to the rules to be tested.
+Aside from the provider's cluster connection and resource gathering, all the provider's behavior could be tested with mock Kubernetes resources and simplified test rulesets that exercise each capability.
+To permit easy testing of the capabilities, and to make it possible for ruleset authors to test their rules, it needs to be possible to drop in an alternative k8s client (or resource collection abstraction) that is loaded with known resources.

 ## Open Questions